Marshall, Minnesota: Government

 Marshall has a mayor and city council that meet twice monthly.
 The city is divided into three wards, with two council members for each ward.
 The mayor and council members are elected to four-year terms.
 The elected officials govern in coordination with a city administrator and city attorney.
 The major divisions of city hall are City Administration, Community Services, Economic Development, General Services, Public Safety, and Public Works.

 Education

-Public schools in district 413 include Marshall High School, Marshall Middle School, Parkside Elementary, and West Side Elementary.
-An additional service for grades 7–12 is Marshall East Campus Learning Alternatives.
+Public schools in district 413 include Marshall High School, Marshall Middle School, Park Side Elementary, Southview Elementary, and Marshall Area Learning Center, an alternative high school.
+The district also operates a Career and Technical Institute.
 The athletic teams in Marshall are called the Tigers.
 Private schools include Holy Redeemer, True Light Christian, and Samuel Lutheran School.

 The Marshall-Lyon County Library is part of the Plum Creek Library System and contains 75,803 books, 3,142 audio materials, 2,302 video materials, and 205 periodical subscriptions.

 Southwest Minnesota State University is a public, four-year liberal arts and professional studies institution.
 It has an enrollment of approximately 3,500 full-time students.